xelatihy/yocto-gl/docs/yocto_gl.md

 }
 ~~~

-Test camera parameters
+Test camera parameters.

 - Members:
-    - name:      Name (if not filled, assign a default one)
+    - name:      Name.
-    - from:      From
+    - from:      From point.
-    - to:      To
+    - to:      To point.
-    - yfov:      Fov
+    - yfov:      Field of view.
-    - aspect:      Aspect
+    - aspect:      Aspect ratio.

 #### Function update_test_camera()